The Three-Body Problem in Minecraft: Production

 The animation's director, Li Zhenyi (李圳宜), is a student studying at the University of Pau and the Adour Region and a fan of the Three-Body Problem.
 As he was often asked about the novel, he decided to use Minecraft to make an animated adaption of the work.
 When he made the first episode, he was the only person involved aside from the voice actors, so he needed to adapt the screenplay, perform auditions, and design the levels.
 Due to technical, experience and financial constraints, the first season was relatively unprofessional, but nevertheless managed to attract others to help work on the production.
 After the fourth episode, the creators set up a production team, and after the ninth, they all converted to animation production.

-With the debut of the second season, quality was further increased, with the addition of lighting and character expressions.
+With the debut of the second season, quality was further improved, with the addition of lighting and character expressions.
 It also became an official adaptation, allowing the team to receive financial support and official licensing from the publishers of the original novel.